Islands Connectivity Plan

 Overview

 The Islands Connectivity Plan comprises an overarching Strategic Approach paper and a number of delivery plans.
-Work on the ICP is now well underway, with publication of the draft Strategic Approach and the updated Vessels and Ports Plan for public consultation.
-Work on further elements of the ICP will follow, with a view to further engagement, consultation and publications in due course.
+Work on the ICP is now well underway, with a public consultation on the draft Strategic Approach and the Vessels and Ports Plan having been undertaken earlier this year.
+Final versions of each of these documents are expected to be published by the end of 2024.
+Work on further elements of the ICP will follow, with a view to further engagement, consultation, and publications in due course.

 Strategic Approach